 Children are sometimes told their parents are out of town attending college or helping other family members who are ill.
 Sometimes the caregiver simply tells them they are the parent, not even acknowledging who their real parent truly is.
 (De Masi)

-While someone might not tell a child because they want to protect them, in the end it causes the child more confusion and leads the child to believe that being in prison is "so shameful that their caregivers were unwilling, unable, or too humiliated to reveal it to the children."
+While someone might not tell a child because they want to protect them, in the end it causes the child more confusion and leads the child to believe that being in prison is “so shameful that their caregivers were unwilling, unable, or too humiliated to reveal it.”
 (De Masi) Protecting a child from the truth may cause worry, uncertainty, fear, and distrust.
-Children may wonder if they too will mysteriously disappear or they may find out about the incarceration through other sources and distrust those closest to them.
+Children may wonder if they too will mysteriously disappear.
 (La Vigne)

-Children between the ages of 2-6 can feel separation anxiety, impaired socio-emotional development, traumatic stress and even survivor guilt.
+Children between the ages of 2-6 can feel separation anxiety, traumatic stress and even survivor’s guilt.
 (Travis) Children between the ages of 7-10 may experience developmental regressions, poor self-concept, acute traumatic stress reactions, and impaired ability to overcome future trauma.
 (Travis) Children from ages 11-14 may experience rejection on limits of behavior and trauma-reactive behaviors.
-(Travis) Children from the ages of 15-18 may experience a premature termination of dependency relationship with parent, and it may lead them to intergenerational crime and incarceration.
+(Travis) Children from the ages of 15-18 may experience a premature termination of dependency relationship with parent, which may lead them to intergenerational crime and incarceration.
 (Travis)

 Yes.
 Younger children tend to experience “disorganized feelings and behaviors upon their parent's incarceration and older children displaying more antisocial behavior, conduct disorders, and signs of depression.”
 (La Vigne)